GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

-Notice from the solution that even if a series of numbers is given as a value R will consider them to be in the "character" mode if they are enclosed as single or double quotes.
-Also, notice that you cannot take a string of alphanumeric characters (e.g. Earhart) and assign as a value for an object.
-In this case, R looks for an object named `Earhart` but since there is no object, no assignment can be made.
+Notice from the solution that even if a series of numbers is given as a value R will consider them to be in the "character" mode if they are enclosed with single or double quotes.
+Also, notice that you cannot take a string of alphanumeric characters (i.e., Earhart) and assign it as a value for an object.
+In this case, R looks for an object named `Earhart`, but since there is no object, no assignment can be made.
 If `Earhart` did exist, then the mode of `pilot` would be whatever the mode of `Earhart` was originally.
 If we want to create an object called `pilot` that was